 CONFERENCES and WRITING WORKSHOPS: We meet together face to face twice a year at our conferences (Covid permitting, of course).
 Non-members are also welcome.
 If we are unable to meet in person, we will always try to substitute it with an on-line conference.

 Normally we have a one-day conference in the Spring, in London.
 Our autumn conference from a Friday to Sunday is held at different venues across the country, chosen to facilitate traveling for as many as possible.
-Each conference has a theme, invited speakers, writing workshops, prizes, a chance to catch up with friends, and are a lot of fun!
+Each physical conference has a theme, invited speakers, writing workshops, prizes, a chance to catch up with friends, and are a lot of fun!
 Recent themes have included: “Creativity and Mental Health”; “Why write, what and how?”; and “Improving our writing and gaining confidence”.

 We are also interspersing these physical events with on-line half-day meetings.